BiaCode9/InstaBook/README.md

 ### _InstaBook is a real-time job post/search platform for last-minute job openings.
 Users who are online or signed-up will get real-time job alerts for those posts that match their job description profile.

-(i.e. If need someone to fill in for you because you are sick and you can’t just cancel while people who are actively searching will get alerts that match their job profile.)

 =======
 ### Goals